Is VoIP Secure? Complete Guide to VoIP Security and Encryption

 Packet sniffing is a common VoIP security threat.
 During the transit of voice data packets, hackers can use it to steal and log unencrypted information.
 Packet sniffing also makes it easy for hackers to intercept usernames, passwords, and other sensitive data.

 Packet loss occurs when voice data packets fail to reach their destination.
 The cause of this issue is packet sniffers, which are used to steal information and slow down network service using a packet drop attack, also known as a black hole attack.
-These sniffers gains control over a router and purposely discard packets within data streams.
+These sniffers gain control over a router and purposely discard packets within data streams.
 As a result, the network can become significantly slower or completely disconnected.

 Users should ensure their data is end-to-end encrypted and choose reliable VoIP services to protect their VoIP against packet sniffing and black hole attacks.
 Additionally, consistent network monitoring alerts users to suspicious login attempts and unfamiliar devices.